iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-set-1   1/1     Running   0          24h
 ```

-However, if your cluster has not enough resources the new Pod will be listed but its status will be `Pending`:
+However, if your cluster does not have enough resources, the new POD will still be listed but its status will be `Pending`:

 ```ascii
 hornet-set-1   0/1     Pending   0          2m12s